drizzle-team/onedollarstats-package/README.md

 ---

 ## Click Autocapture

 You can automatically capture clicks on elements by adding special HTML attributes:

-- `data-s:event`/`data-s-event` – sets the event name.
+- `data-s-event` – sets the event name.
-- `data-s:event-path`/`data-s-event-path` – sets the path representing the page where the event occurred (optional).
+- `data-s-event-path` – sets the path representing the page where the event occurred (optional).
-- `data-s:event-props`/`data-s-event-props` – sets properties that will be sent with the event (optional).
+- `data-s-event-props` – sets properties that will be sent with the event (optional).

 For full details, see the [Click Autocapture documentation](https://docs.onedollarstats.com/send-events).